-The FY 2021/22 Proposed Budget includes total Operating Expenses of \$300.1 million, which represents a 5.3% increase relative to both the FY 2020/21 Adopted Budget and the FY 2020/21 Forecast.
-The increase in total Operating Expenses relative to the FY 2020/21 Adopted Budget and FY 2020/21 Forecast is a result of higher Other Operating Expenses, City Services, Outside Services, Travel, Marketing & Public Relations, and Materials & Supplies, which are partially offset by a decrease to Salaries & Benefits and an increase to Allocations to Capital.
+The FY 2021/22 Adopted Budget includes total Operating Expenses of \$300.1 million, which represents a 5.3% increase relative to both the FY 2020/21 Adopted Budget and the FY 2020/21 Forecast.
+The increase in total Operating Expenses relative to the FY 2020/21 Adopted Budget and FY 2020/21 Forecast is a result of higher Other Operating Expenses, City Services, Outside Services, Travel, Marketing & Public Relations, and Materials & Supplies, which are partially offset by a decrease to Salaries & Benefits and an increase to Overhead Allocations to Capital, which are indirect expenses across all operating expense categories that support the global Capital Improvement Program (CIP).

-With a proposed budget of \$157.8 million (net of \$15.9 million in direct capitalization), or 52.6% of the total Operating Budget, Salaries & Benefits is the largest component of the Port's operating budget.
-Relative to the FY 2020/21 Adopted Budget, there is a decrease of \$27,434 resulting primarily from higher Salaries & Benefits attrition savings mainly due to the decision to leave half the SIP positions vacant; higher direct Salaries and Benefits allocation to Capital; and a reduction to Overtime.
-These reductions are partially offset by the Separation Incentive Program (SIP) payout of \$5.3 million for 80 employees; higher pension and health care contributions; Memorandum of Understanding (MOU) mandated increases to salaries, salary step increases, and position upgrades; higher bonuses and miscellaneous employee benefits pay; and a reduced refund for retirement plan City Services-services provided to the payments.
-Harbor Department by other City of Los Angeles departments such as the Fire Department, Recreation & Parks, and the Office of the City Attorney-totaling \$61.2 million or 20.4% of total expenses will be increasing by 7.5% relative to the FY 2020/21 Adopted Budget.
+With an adopted budget of \$157.8 million (net of \$15.9 million in direct capitalization), or 52.6% of the total Operating Budget, Salaries & Benefits is the largest component of the Port's Operating Budget.
+Relative to the FY 2020/21 Adopted Budget, there is a reduction of \$27,434 resulting primarily from higher Salaries & Benefits attrition savings mainly due to the decision to leave half the Separation Incentive Program (SIP) positions vacant; higher direct Salaries and Benefits allocation to Capital; and a reduction to Overtime.
+These reductions are partially offset by the SIP payout of \$5.3 million for 80 employees; higher pension and health care contributions; Memorandum of Understanding (MOU) mandated increases to salaries, salary step increases, and position upgrades; higher bonuses and miscellaneous employee benefits pay; and a reduced refund for retirement plan payments.
+City Services-services provided to the Harbor Department by other City of Los Angeles departments such as the Fire Department, Recreation & Parks, and the Office of the City Attorney-totaling \$61.2 million or 20.4% of total expenses will be increasing by 7.5% relative to the FY 2020/21 Adopted Budget.

 Within Other Operating Expenses and Allocations to Capital, a \$7.8 million or 30.0% increase relative to the FY 2020/21 Adopted Budget results largely from a \$7.6 million increase to container, cruise, and environmental incentives following a projected upsurge in cargo volume and cruise ship activity.
-Other increases totaling \$3.3 million include a \$1.0 million contribution to Air Ouality Management District (AQMD) for the Kickstart Program to replace model year 2010 or older drayage trucks with zeroemissions trucks, \$1.0 million increase for insurance, \$0.6 million increase for use tax, \$0.5 million increase for provisions for workers compensation, and \$0.2 million increase for uncollectible debt expense.
-These increases were partially offset by a \$1.2 million increase to Allocations to Capital and a \$1.9 million decrease to the Electric Services budaet.
-Approximately 75% of the Electric Services budget is for the Alternative Maritime Power (AMP) program, which allows ships to plug into shore-side power.
-The demand for AMP was unusually high in FY 2020/21 due to the surge in shipping activity as a result of the pent up demand for consumer goods during the pandemic.
+Other increases totaling \$3.3 million include a \$1.0 million contribution to the Air Quality Management District (AQMD) for the Kickstart Program to replace model year 2010 or older drayage trucks with zeroemissions trucks; \$1.0 million increase for insurance; \$570,400 increase for use tax, permits, and fees; \$500,000 increase for provisions for workers \$250,000 compensation; and increase uncollectible debt expense.
+These increases were partially offset by a \$1.2 million increase to Allocations to Capital and a \$1.9 million decrease to the Electric Services budget.
+Approximately 75% of the Electric Services budget is for the AMP® program, which allows ships to plug into shore-side power.
+The demand for AMP® was unusually high in FY 2020/21 due to the surge in shipping activity as a result of the pent-up demand for consumer goods during the pandemic.

-Finally, there was a \$3.1 million increase in the Outside Services, Travel, Marketing & Public

-Relations, and Materials & Supplies budget categories compared to the FY 2020/21 Adopted Budget.
+Finally, there was a \$3.1 million increase in the Outside Services, Travel, Marketing & Public Relations, and Materials & Supplies budget categories compared to the FY 2020/21 Adopted Budget.
 The \$1.8 million or 5.0% increase in Outside Services is attributed to higher cruise center operations costs, an increase in outside services spending for the Maintenance Improvement Program, and higher legal fees and services.
 Additionally, Travel, Marketing & Public Relations, and Materials & Supplies is expected to increase by \$1.3 million as COVID-19 restrictions are lifted in FY 2021/22.